Tekshan98Madhawa/Tekshan98Madhawa/README.md

 - 👋 Hi, I’m @Tekshan98Madhawa
 - 👀 I’m interested in learning tech related things.
-- 🌱 I’m currently learning java , C++ , C#
+- 🌱 I’m currently learning and mastering java.
+But interested in front end development also.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on front end projects.
 - 📫 How to reach me tekshanmadhawa324@gmail.com

 <!---